solo-io/squash/PREVERSION.md

 - [x] security: in secure mode only spawn planks in the squash-debugger namespace
 - [ ] security: add documentation suggesting that users not be allowed to exec into any pod running in the squash-debugger namespace (per Dio's suggestion)
 - [x] permissions: fix permissions on planks created in secure mode
-- [x] bug: agent deletes crd before squashctl can read it's values - need to rework secure-mode crd lifecycle
+- [x] bug: Squash deletes crd before squashctl can read it's values - need to rework secure-mode crd lifecycle
 - [x] stability: rework squashctl.getCreatedPod, make it debugger-specific
 - [x] use labels to select plank pods now that they are all in the same namespace
 - [ ] (P1) implement simplified API